What reliefs and exemptions are there from inheritance tax?

 If any gift is exempt from IHT, it will not be included in the calculations when working out whether any IHT is due.

-What gifts are exempt from IHT during your lifetime and on death?
+Gifts exempt from IHT during lifetime and on death

 Gifts to your spouse or civil partner

 If you make a gift to your spouse or civil partner, during lifetime or on death, this is exempt from IHT, provided that they are UK-domiciled or deemed domiciled.
-There is more information on domicile in our migrants section and more detailed information in HMRC's Inheritance Tax Manual.
+There is more information on domicile in our page Residence and domicile and more detailed information in HMRC's Inheritance Tax Manual.
 If there are any doubts as to domicile status we strongly recommend taking professional advice.

 If a spouse or civil partner is not UK-domiciled or deemed domiciled the limit for exempt gifts between spouses or civil partners is different.
 From 6 April 2013, value up to the limit of the prevailing nil rate band (currently £325,000) may be transferred to a non-domiciled spouse or civil partner.
 Any additional sum transferred is liable to IHT if the transfer is on death.
-Transfers to a non-domiciled spouse or civil partner during lifetime are PETs.
+Transfers to a non-domiciled spouse or civil partner during lifetime are potentially exempt transfers (PETs) – see below.

 This exemption for gifts to spouses or civil partners does not cover gifts you make to your unmarried partner or a partner that you are not in a registered civil partnership with.